longaodai/laravel-repository

 Service Implementation .........
 App\Services\User\UserService

-Add the generated service providers to your bootstrap/providers.php (only one in the first time):
+Add the generated service providers to your bootstrap/providers.php (only once after running the first make repository command):

 <?php